Blog

 kubectl apply -f service.yaml

-The dependency on local tooling creates additional setup overhead.
-Each developer needs kubectl installed and configured correctly, with credentials rotated periodically for security reasons.
-Version mismatches between kubectl and cluster API servers occasionally cause unexpected behavior.
+The dependency on local tooling creates setup overhead.
+Each developer needs kubectl installed and configured correctly, with credentials rotated periodically.
+Teams managing multiple clusters switch contexts frequently, increasing the risk of deploying to unintended environments.

-Step 6: Verify and Debug
+Step 6: verify and debug

 Deployment success requires manual verification.
 Pods may fail to start for numerous reasons that only appear in logs or event streams.